unibo-dtm-se-2425-Wasted/report/sections/04-development/index.md

 ## Implementation details

 During development, we deepened our knowledge of Streamlit as a framework for creating interactive web applications directly in Python.
-We also integrated Plotly Express for dynamic data visualization, improving the presentation of food status statistics.
+We also integrated Plotly and Pandas for dynamic data visualization, improving the presentation of food status statistics.
 Another relevant learning point was interacting with an external API (Spoonacular) to provide real-time recipe suggestions based on items nearing expiration.
 This experience improved our understanding of HTTP requests with the `requests` library, handling JSON responses, and integrating third-party data sources seamlessly.